hongweilibran/wmh_ibbmTum/README.md

 python test_your_data.py
 ```

+* The detailed description of our method is published in [[NeuroImage]](https://arxiv.org/pdf/1802.05203.pdf).
+Please cite our work if you find the code is useful for your research.

 ### Some instructions for the public codes
 The public codes are for researchers who want to work and improve the current state-of-the-art.
 Basic knowledge on python is required.